MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/assign-role.md

 Restricted Operator roles provide an extra layer of control.
 [Learn about the privileges provided by each role](admin-role-types.md).

 > [!NOTE]
-> You can also assign user roles in bulk by using [Azure AD groups](admin-assign-role-groups.md).
+> You can also assign user roles in bulk by using [Azure Active Directory groups](admin-assign-role-groups.md).

 ## Prerequisites